alesti/tinkering-tinkerbell/goofing-around.md

 /usr/share/nginx/html #
 ```

-I still not get the sense of the k3s, there is no tink-system ns nor any pod init, all docker running separatly.
+I still do not get the cause of running a k3s, there is no tink-system ns nor any pod init, all dockers are running running separatly.
 FIXME: Ask in slack.

 ```bash
 Every 2,0s: docker ps                                                                                                                            node-02: Mon Jan  9 18:10:09 2023